ANSWERED ON THIS PAGE:

 Why choose Emergo by UL to provide in-country representation for medical device clinical trials in Europe?

-Because we work exclusively with medical devices, we have accumulated decades of expertise focused on European requirements.
-If, following clinical trials, you decide to go to market with a device in Europe, Emergo by UL Solutions can continue to serve as your Authorized Representative and liaise between your company and your national Competent Authorities.
+Because we work exclusively with medical devices and IVDs, we have accumulated decades of expertise focused on European requirements.
+If, following clinical trials, you decide to go to market with a device in Europe, Emergo by UL Solutions can continue to serve as your Legal Representative and liaise between your company and your national Competent Authorities.